RyanKennon/Okta-Tenant-Setup/README.md

 1. In the **Okta Admin Console** open the **Settings** tab then select **Account**
 2. In the **Organization Contact** section select **Edit**
-3. Fill out the the company information with the following information:
+3. Fill out the company information with the following information:
    - **Company Name:** Kennon Technologies
    - **Telephone Number:** 999-999-9999
    - **Address:** 100 1st Street